OTHER SPANISH FIGURINES

 HAND-PAINTED CYCLISTS

 Painted cyclists were most often meant to be sold in toy stores, as opposed to the the cheaper unpainted cyclists meant for the street vendor circuit.
-Anyway, when found them these days, they are often difficult to identify.
+Anyway, when found these days, they are often difficult to identify.

 Rare lead cyclists, bought in Spain, probably Spanish, probably from the late 1950s or early 1960s.
 Cant't say much more about these.